Tencent/TencentKonaSMSuite/README.md

 **A**: China's specification GB/T 38636-2020 defined the TLS-liked protocol as `Transport layer cryptography protocol`, so the protocol name in this project is`TLCP`, and the version is `1.1`.
 Certainly, `TLCP` or `TLCP 1.1` is `GMSSL` or`GMSSL 1.1`.

 **Q**: Why cannot run the tests in this project with Oracle JDK?<br>
-**A**: Oracle JDK requires a JCE implementation (here is `KoneCrypto`) must be signed and the associated certificate must be issued by Oracle JCE Code Signing CA. When directly executing the tests with the project source, `KonaCrypto` Provider is not signed yet, so they cannot run on Oracle JDK.
+**A**: Oracle JDK requires a JCE implementation (here is `KoneCrypto` or `KonaCrypto-Native`) must be signed and the associated certificate must be issued by Oracle JCE Code Signing CA. When directly executing the tests with the project source, `KonaCrypto` and `KonaCrypto-Native` Provider are not signed yet, so they cannot run on Oracle JDK.
 But note that, the artifacts in Maven Central repository are already signed and surely can run on Oracle JDK.

 **Q**: Is this project related to BouncyCastle?<br>
 **A**: The earlier versions of this project used the SM algorithms from BouncyCastle, but since version `1.0.5`, this project doesn't depend on BouncyCastle anymore.
 Both of the components comply with China's specification, so they can interoperate with each other.
 In addition, please note BouncyCastle doesn't support SM protocols, including TLCP and TLS 1.3/RFC 8998.